Statement

 Introduction

-This privacy policy is to inform patients, you, how personal information is obtained, held and managed by Grace Medical Skin and Vein Centre.
-It also outlines and reinforces to staff and medical students their obligations and duties regarding privacy and confidentiality of our patients, and how we may need to share your personal information to third parties for ongoing treatment.
+This privacy policy is to inform staff and patients how personal information is obtained, held and managed by Grace Medical Skin and Vein Centre.
+It also outlines and reinforces to staff and medical students their obligations and duties regarding privacy and confidentiality of our patients, and how we may need to share patients personal information to third parties for ongoing treatment.

 Health Record Definition: Any relevant record made by a health care practitioner at the time of, or subsequent to, a consultation and/or examination or the application of health management.
 Medical records cover an array of documents that are generated as a result of patient care.

-When you register as a patient of Grace Medical Skin and Vein Centre, you provide consent for our doctors and staff members to access and use your personal information to provide you with the best healthcare possible.
+When a patient registers at Grace Medical Skin and Vein Centre, they provide consent for our doctors and staff members to access and use their personal information to provide our patients with the best healthcare possible.
 Any requests for further use of information is made to in writing to the patient explaining the purpose of the request and obtain the patients written consent prior to the use or release of the information.

-Our practice will need to obtain your personal information to provide efficient healthcare services to you along with ongoing healthcare management.
+Our practice will need to obtain a patients personal information to provide efficient healthcare services to them along with ongoing healthcare management.
 We will also use this information for business administration (including staff training), financial claims and billing purposes, practice audits and accreditation.

 What personal information do we collect?